LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 Hi [Name], I am a [Job Title] with [X years] of experience in [specialism] and I am currently exploring new opportunities.
 I noticed you recruit in [sector/function] and wondered whether you are working on any relevant roles at the moment.

-I am looking for [specific role type] in [location/remote], ideally at [type of company].
+I am looking for [specific role type] in [location/remote], ideally at [type of company — stage, sector, size].
 Happy to send my CV if that would be useful.

 Template 6: Following up with a recruiter after no response

 Hi [Name], I wanted to follow up on my message from [X days] ago about [role type] opportunities.
-I understand you are busy — if the timing is not right, no problem at all.
+I understand you are busy — if the timing is not right or you are not currently working on relevant roles, no problem at all.
 If something does come up in [sector/function], I would welcome the chance to connect.

 Networking and Cold Outreach